Music of Puerto Rico: Salsa

 It refers to the mixture of different rhythms composed of different Latin, African, and Caribbean dances.
 Salsa is said to be first created around the 1960s and became popular in the non-Latino world drastically.
 The salsa dance is similar to the mambo dance.

 Salsa dancing is structured in six-step patterns phrased on 8 counts of the music.
 The 8 different steps include 6 moves with 2 pauses.
 The pattern of the dance is 1,2,3 and pause for 4, move for 5,6,7, and pause for 8.
 The basic steps are (1) the forward and backward: this step consists of two rock steps going in and out of the moves.
 The second step is known as the basic side dance step, it is similar to the first step except for this step, the moves are towards the side.
 The side-to-side feels and turns are significant aspects of the salsa dance.

 Cha Cha Chá

 The Cha Cha Chá dance originated in Cuba.
-Before the dance begins, one knows how to count the Cha Cha Chá.
-The following are the first basic steps: (1) Count the Cha Cha Chá in "rock step, triple step, and then rock step".
-(2) Eventually, count to three "1,2,3 Cha Cha Chá", which brings to the three full beats and two half beats of the dance.
+The dance revolves around a common time rhythm, typically transcribed as "rock step, triple step, and then rock step" or "1,2,3 Cha Cha Chá."
 The second category is known as the Cha Cha Chá side basic, the most often used basic move of the dance.
 It is similar to the previous one except for the triple step to the side rather than in place.
 The third step is known as the "underarm in Cha Cha Chá" and shows how to do the lady's underarm steps to the right.
 Based on the previous step, men might not struggle, but women must know the exact turning spot.
 The dance is named after the scraping sounds that are produced by the feet of the dancers.